CBD has been a phenomenon in the world of health and medicine recently with more studies linking this cannabinoid to several health benefits.

 CBD Oil Sources

 As mentioned earlier, CBD that’s extracted from marijuana plants contains THC, while CBD that’s derived from the hemp plant contains very little to no THC.
-It’s the latter of the two that is legal in the US, though this is still the topic of much debate.
+It’s the latter of the two that is legal in the US at the federal level, though this is still the topic of much debate.

 Generally speaking, hemp-derived CBD formulas are more easily accessible because of their legal status.
 They’re also more highly favored among those who prefer not to experience the mind-altering effects of cannabis while still taking advantage of its medicinal and therapeutic effects.